-The School-Based Planning Team must School Improvement develop a Plan/Comprehensive Education Plan that is reviewed and updated on an annual basis, and binding on all parties.
+The School-Based Planning Team must develop a School Improvement Plan/Comprehensive Education Plan that is reviewed and updated on an annual basis, and binding on all parties.
 All constituent groups will be part of the development of this plan.
 The plan should reflect District policies and district-wide standards set by the Board of Education.
-The School Improvement Plan/Comprehensive Education Plan should include a needs assessment, goals measurable terms, strategies to enable the school to reach the goals, and monitoring and evaluation process.
+The School Improvement Plan/Comprehensive Education Plan should include a needs assessment, goals in measurable terms, strategies to enable the school to reach the goals, and monitoring and evaluation process.